Red5/red5-hls-plugin/plugin/readme.txt

         <mime-type>video/MP2T</mime-type>
     </mime-mapping>

-Special thanks to Infrared5 Inc. for donating the initial code.
+Special thanks to Infrared5 Inc. for donating the initial code and for BigMarker sponsoring updates.

 Notes:
 Cupertino / Apple HLS is very particular with encoding.